Susanna Al-Hassan: Early life and education

-Al-Hassan was born in Tamale and educated at Achimota School.
+Al-Hassan was born in Tamale to Wilhelm Henkel and Hajia Memuna Giwah and was educated at Achimota School.
 From 1955 to 1960 she was headmistress of Bolgatanga Girls' Middle School.
-She is the mother of former GTV News anchor Selma Ramatu Alhassan who later became Selma Valcourt, Victor Alhassan of Sky Petroleum, Kassem Alhassan and Tihiiru Alhassan.
+She was the mother of former GTV News anchor Selma Ramatu Alhassan who later became Selma Valcourt, Victor Alhassan of Sky Petroleum, Kassem Alhassan and Tihiiru Alhassan.

 Career

 A beneficiary of the 1960 Representation of the People's (Women Members) Bill, Al-Hassan was returned unopposed as an MP representing the Northern Region in June 1960.
 She took on various ministerial position, some of which lasted for short periods whiles others were merged or expanded.
 From 1961 to 1963, she was the Deputy Minister of Education in Nkrumah's republican government.
 From 1963 to 1966, and again in 1967, she was Minister of Social Affairs.
-In between that period in 1965, Nkrumah appointed her as Minister of Social Welfare and Community Development.
+In 1965, Nkrumah appointed her as the Minister of Social Welfare and Community Development.

 On the fight against prostitution in northern Ghana, in the 1960s, the CPP government engaged in mass education campaigns that emphasized the association of prostitution with "social evil", "enemy" and "crusade", among the aged and illiterate population.
 Al-Hassan asserted that the problem rather lay with "the soaring rate of depravity and lewdness among our younger generation especially school girls and young working girls" who traveled to Tamale for work or school.

+Political Strategy

+While the 1960 Women Members Bill was a national initiative, Al-Hassan’s appointment was a strategic move by Dr. Kwame Nkrumah to ensure the North was not left behind in the post-independence developmental agenda.

+Bridging the Educational Gap: Her background as a headmistress in Bolgatanga was vital.
+At a time when formal education for girls in Northern Ghana lagged behind the South due to colonial-era policies, she used her platform to advocate for increased enrollment of northern girls in boarding schools.

+Social Welfare Reform: Beyond the fight against prostitution mentioned in your text, she was instrumental in formalizing the Department of Social Welfare and Community Development.
+She integrated "home science" into rural community programs, teaching women about nutrition, sanitation, and child care as a form of grassroots empowerment.